fairlearn/fairlearn/docs/user_guide/datasets/index.rst

 Datasets
 ==========

-In this section we dive deeper into various datasets that have fairness-related concerns.
+In this section, we dive deeper into various datasets that have fairness-related concerns.

 .. toctree::
    :maxdepth: 2